IBRice101/IBRice101.github.io/index.md

 ---

 ## [CTF Walkthrough — c4ptur3-th3-fl4g — tryhackme.com](https://IBRice101.github.io/CTFs/Writeups/c4ptur3-th3-fl4g)
-A walkthrough I wrote for the first CTF I did back in October 2019, go easy on me I was only a babby hacker then lol
+A walkthrough I wrote for the first CTF I did back in October 2019, go easy on me I was only a skid then lol

 ---